PICTEC/PGS/README.md

 DB_HOST=db                              # Postgres database host name
 DB_SERVICE_PORT=5432                    # On which port database will be availabe

-PARKING_AREAS_ADDRESS=url_address       # URL to GeoJSON file with parking areas, can be omitted when using local file PARKING_AREAS_PATH=parkings/fixtures/parking_areas.geojson  # Path to parking areas GeoJSON file, when PARKING_AREAS_ADDRESS is set, on this path will be stored downloaded file
+#PARKING_AREAS_ADDRESS=                 # URL to GeoJSON file with parking areas, can be omitted when using local file
+PARKING_AREAS_PATH=./data/Vaxjo/parking_areas.geojson  # Path to parking areas GeoJSON file, when PARKING_AREAS_ADDRESS is set, on this path will be stored downloaded file
-PAYMENT_ZONES_ADDRESS=url_address       # URL to GeoJSON file with payment zones, can be omitted when using local file PAYMENT_ZONES_PATH=parkings/fixtures/payment_zones.geojson  # Path to payment zones GeoJSON file, when PAYMENT_ZONES_ADDRESS is set, on this path will be stored downloaded file
+#PAYMENT_ZONES_ADDRESS=                 # URL to GeoJSON file with payment zones, can be omitted when using local file
+PAYMENT_ZONES_PATH=./data/Vaxjo/payment_zones.geojson  # Path to payment zones GeoJSON file, when PAYMENT_ZONES_ADDRESS is set, on this path will be stored downloaded file
-REGIONS_ADDRESS=url_address             # URL to GeoJSON file with regions, can be omitted when using local file REGIONS_PATH=parkings/fixtures/regions.geojson    # Path to regions GeoJSON file, when REGIONS_ADDRESS is set, on this path will be stored downloaded file
+#REGIONS_ADDRESS=                       # URL to GeoJSON file with regions, can be omitted when using local file
+REGIONS_PATH=parkings/fixtures/regions.geojson    # Path to regions GeoJSON file, when REGIONS_ADDRESS is set, on this path will be stored downloaded file
-TERMINALS_ADDRESS=url_address           # URL or path to JSON file with parking terminals TERMINALS_LOCAL=FALSE                   # Is TERMINALS_ADDRESS is a URL or path DEFAULT_ENFORCEMENT_DOMAIN=Helsinki     # Default enforcement domain DEFAULT_ENFORCEMENT_DOMAIN_ABBREVIATION=HEL # Abbrevation of default enforcement domain
+TERMINALS_ADDRESS=./data/Vaxjo/parking_terminals.json            # URL or path to JSON file with parking terminals TERMINALS_LOCAL=TRUE                    # Is TERMINALS_ADDRESS is a URL or path DEFAULT_ENFORCEMENT_DOMAIN=Helsinki     # Default enforcement domain DEFAULT_ENFORCEMENT_DOMAIN_ABBREVIATION=HEL # Abbrevation of default enforcement domain

-REACT_APP_API_URL=url_address           # Address on which web application is availabe REACT_APP_SERVICE_PORT=80               # On which port dashboard will be availabe REACT_APP_API_CENTER="60.17,24.94"      # Coordinates of map center in dashboard
+REACT_APP_API_URL=http://localhost:8000/    # Address on which web application is availabe REACT_APP_SERVICE_PORT=80                   # On which port dashboard will be availabe REACT_APP_API_CENTER="60.17,24.94"          # Coordinates of map center in dashboard
 ```

 #### Geospatial data